vebbis321/thel.foo/content/posts/validation/index.md

 ### ValidationFactory

-Now to determine what validaiton we are dealing with in a dynamic way we can create a factory and use our enum as the input type.
+To handle it dynamically, we can create a factory and use our enum as the input type.

 ```swift
 enum ValidatorFactory {